 You are unshaven and unkempt.
-Your clothes are those you work in and they are crumpled and unwashed.
+Your clothes are those you work in and are crumpled and unwashed.
 You have no jewellery and no rings.
-You are very shy and withdrawn, and feel awkward in social settings.
+You are very shy and withdrawn and feel awkward in social settings.
 Thus, at the beginning of the visit you don't make much eye contact.
-A friendly candidate will rapidly gain your trust and you will become progressively more sociable and talkative.
+A friendly candidate will rapidly gain your trust, and you will become progressively more sociable and talkative.

 You know that your life is a mess.
 You readily accept ANY advice from the doctor, as this is your only real social contact, and a chance to tell your story.
 An empathic, non-judgemental candidate will get you to open up fully and tell the whole story.

-Someone who thinks you are an addict and that there is "no hope for you" will simply cause you to remain sullen, monosyllabic, and quiet.
+Someone who thinks you are an addict and there is "no hope for you" will simply cause you to remain sullen, monosyllabic, and quiet.

 As you aren't sure whether a doctor is somebody who can actually help with your gambling or your "train wreck" of a life, you definitely do NOT volunteer this information to any candidate who goes "fishing" for a second problem early in the interview (e.g., by asking whether there is any other problem you want to talk about).
 Indeed, the heartburn is the reason you're at the candidate's office, and you haven't really worked out how to bring up the subject of your lifestyle.
 A good candidate will ask why your last doctor removed you from his practice, and why you didn't go for any tests or follow-up appointments; this would be a good opportunity to bring up your gambling problem, especially if you like the candidate.
-Otherwise, unless the topic has already been mentioned, a ten-minute prompt of "I think my life is a mess" is about as much as you will give away.
+Otherwise, unless the topic has already been mentioned, a 10-minute prompt of "I think my life is a mess" is about as much as you will give away.

 A candidate definitely needs a patient-centred approach with this SOO.
 Empathy and the sharing of ideas will go a long way in gaining your trust and, therefore, the whole story.
-A candidate who asks direct, close-ended questions and judges you harshly will simply receive one-word answers and thus fail to pick up key points.
+A candidate who asks direct, closed-ended questions and judges you harshly will simply receive one-word answers and thus fail to pick up key points.

-If the candidate asks, you say there was never any conflict between you and your former FP.
+If the candidate asks, you say that there was never any conflict between you and your former FP.
 You simply failed to show up for appointments.

-CAST OF CHARACTERS
+Cast of Characters

+IVANY:

+The candidate is unlikely to ask for other characters' names.
+You may make them up if needed.
-BILL SNOOK: The patient, age 42, a brewery worker with GERD

-and a gambling addiction.
+BILL SNOOK: The patient, age 42, a brewery worker with GERD and a gambling addiction.
 GARY SNOOK: Bill's father, age 70.
 GEORGINA SNOOK: Bill's mother, age 67.

-TERRY SNOOK: Bill's brother, who was killed in an automobile accident

-19 years ago, at age 28.

-TIM SNOOK: Bill's uncle.

-TRACY CRANT: Bill's ex-girlfriend, age 40.
+TERRY SNOOK: Bill's brother, who was killed in an automobile accident 19 years ago, at age 28.
+Bill's uncle.
+TIM SNOOK: TRACY CRANT: Bill's ex-girlfriend, age 40.
 GEORGINA CRANT: Bill and Tracy's daughter, age 18.
+DR.

-DR. IVANY: Bill's former FP.
+Bill's former FP.